Gabospa/30DaysOfCode/README.md

 Beware of edge cases, logic is simple but keep in mind end of months and other special cases
 ## Day 27: Testing
 Important to understand the meaning of the test, you just have to be clear with the results you want.
+## Day 28: RegEx, Patterns, and Intro to databases
+Not so much about databases but simple example of Regex.
+## Day 29: Bitwise AND
+This was a genuine surprise, logic by brute force is simple, but you should try it and later improve it.
+There is a elegant solution to this problems.
+I had to look for this solution which only improves runtime but is not the best.
+The road is just beggining.